-This article will define the stage 4 cancer and how it is diagnosed and cured.
+This article will define the stage 4 cancer.
+Also how can one diagnose and cure it.
 It will help you learn more about treatment and possible stage 4 cancer outcomes.

 Even though cancer is metastasized to the other part of the body in stage 4 cancer, it is still described by its original location.
-For example, if breast cancer cells reach the brain, it is still considered breast cancer, not brain cancer.
+For example, if breast cancer cells reach the brain, experts would still consider it as breast cancer, not brain cancer.
 Many stage 4 cancers have various subcategories, such as stage 4A or stage 4B, often determined by how cancer has metastasized to other body parts.
-Likewise, stage 4 cancers that are adenocarcinomas are often mentioned as metastatic adenocarcinomas.
+Likewise, experts often mention stage 4 cancers that are adenocarcinomas as metastatic adenocarcinomas.